microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Improved non-destructive, three-dimensional (3D) imaging of the vasculature within bone tissue would benefit a multitude of research areas, especially implantology and tissue engineering.

 X-ray microtomography (microCT) is a well-suited non-destructive 3D imaging technique for bone morphology.
-For the detection of vessels, using contrast-enhanced microCT imaging is essential.
+For microCT-based detection of vessels, it is paramount to use contrast-enhancement.
-Limited contrast between perfusion agents and mineralized bone has been the major drawback of this approach, making their distinct segmentation problematic.
+Limited differences in radiopacity between perfusion agents and mineralized bone make their distinct segmentation problematic and has been the major drawback of contrast-enhanced microCT imaging.
-A decalcification step resolves this issue but inhibits simultaneous assessment of intracortical bone microstructure and vascular morphology.
+A decalcification step resolves this issue but inhibits simultaneous assessment of bone microstructure and vascular morphology.
 Moreover, the problem of contrasting becomes further compounded in samples with metal implants.

 This study describes µAngiofil-enhanced microCT-based visualization of vasculature within bone tissue in small and large animal models, with and without decalcification.